Mailchimp Data Security and Privacy

 Protecting Ourselves Against You

 Yes, you heard that correctly.
 We can secure ourselves like Fort Knox, but if your computer gets compromised and someone gets into your Mailchimp account, that's not good for either of us.

 - We monitor and will automatically suspend accounts for signs of irregular or suspicious login activity.

-- Certain changes to your account, such as your password, trigger email notifications to the account holder.
+- Certain changes to your account, such as to your password, will trigger email notifications to the account owner.

-- Omnivore monitors account and campaign activity for signs of abuse
+- We monitor accounts and campaign activity for signs of abuse.

 Investing in Your Privacy

-- Our General Counsel / Chief Privacy Officer works with our developers to make sure our features comply with applicable international spam and privacy laws.
+- Our Legal team partners with our developers and engineers to make sure our products and features comply with applicable international spam and privacy laws.